LAS PALOMAS & LOS GUADUALES

 Travel to Santa Cruz is easy.
 Boliviana de Aviación (BOA Airlines) has daily non-stop overnight flights from Miami each evening, arriving Santa Cruz the next morning.
 COPA and United Airlines have one-stop flight service from Houston and Miami.
 Flights back to Miami usually operate early morning or late evening.
-A departure tax of approximately $25.00 is assessed upon departing Santa Cruz.
 We strongly suggest that you allow plenty of time between flights to make your connections.